Where do you start?

-For those of you looking at the Accuracy Principle (Art 5(1)(d) and Storage Limitation Principle (Art 5(1)(e)) and wondering where to start updating your retention schedule, stop right there.
+Are you looking at the Accuracy Principle (Art 5(1)(d) and Storage Limitation Principle (Art 5(1)(e))?
+Are you wondering how to start updating your retention schedule?
+Stop right there!
 You’re already way ahead of a lot of organisations.
 In relation to records management, GDPR Principles are not materially that different to the current existing principle under the 95 directive.

-I’m often being asked whether I know if the NHS Code of Practice for Records Mangement 2016 or if the IRMS Schools Toolkit V5 is being updated in line with GDPR and my response is; What part of it would you like to be updated? which then a tumbleweed passes between us.
-The only thing that may need to change with GDPR is if 1998 Act is mentioned which is basically an update of the wording and also the review of any research data as you have the ability to retain data for longer if its for research purposes – that said; all retention periods in a retention schedule are a minimum and are subject to review.
-SO no, published retention schedules are very unlikely to change in the near future or at least not because of GDPR.
+I’m often asked if the NHS Code of Practice for Records Management 2016 or the IRMS Schools Toolkit V5 is being updated in line with GDPR?
+My response is; What part of it would you like to be updated?
+That inevitably leads to tumbleweeds… The only thing that may need to change is if the 1998 Act is mentioned.
+This gives you the ability to retain data for longer for research purposes.
+However, all retention periods in a retention schedule are a minimum and are subject to review.
+Therefore published retention schedules are very unlikely to change in the near future due to GDPR.

 GDPR does not set out any specific minimum or maximum periods for retaining personal data.
 Instead, the ‘Accuracy Principle’ says: